MichaelTheLi/vehicles-api/README.md

 ### Notes
 - The MySQL database is exposed on port 3307 (host) mapped to 3306 (container).
-- The database is initialized with `database.sql` if it does not already exist.
+- The database is initialized with `database.sql` (required) if it does not already exist.
+Make sure this file is present in the project root.
 - Data is persisted in a Docker volume (`mysql_data`).
 - You can modify environment variables in `docker-compose.yml` as needed.